imaansaleem/Projects/TransportManagementSystem/Readme.md

 ## p -> adds and lists stops:
 Input format: p [ <stop-name> [ <latitude> <longitude> ] ]
-Output format without arguments: <stop-name>: <latitude> <longitude> <number-of-careers> for each stop and in the order of creation, one per row where <number-ofcareers> is the number of careers that stop at the stop.
+Output format without arguments: <stop-name>: <latitude> <longitude> <number-of-careers> for each stop and in the order of creation, one per row where <number-of-careers> is the number of careers that stop at the stop.
 Output format with one argument: <latitude> <longitude>.
 If the command is invoked with three arguments, a new stop is created without generating data in the output.